-Fertilize your lawn appropriately — using too much fertilizer can make your grass prone to fungi.
+Using too much fertilizer can make your grass prone to fungi.
 Too little fertilizer can do the same.
 If you are concerned about fungus on your lawn it may be a good idea to try an organic, slow-release fertilizer.
 Excess nitrogen in synthetic fertilizer quickly makes a lawn green, but can also disturb the natural ecosystem of the lawn.
 If you want your grass to be less prone to disease, organic fertilizer may be the right solution.

-Only use as much water as necessary — Try watering less frequently for a longer period of time.
+Try watering less frequently for a longer period of time.
 It’s also best to water your grass in the morning so the water has a full day to absorb into the soil or evaporate.

-Dethatch your lawn — by removing a layer of thatch from your lawn, your soil will have the opportunity to breathe and won't be as vulnerable to fungal outbreak.
+After you remove a layer of thatch from your lawn, your soil will have the opportunity to breathe and won't be as vulnerable to fungal outbreak.

-Aerate your soil — aerating loosens your soil to help create a good growing environment.
+Aerating loosens your soil to help create a good growing environment.

-Mow your lawn at a higher setting — mowing too low can encourage fungal disease.
+Mowing too low can encourage fungal disease.
 Leave your grass at a height of 3 to 4 inches.

-Evaluate your grass type — ensure that your grass type matches the climate you live in.
+Ensure that your grass type matches the climate you live in.
 If it doesn’t, you may want to consider re-seeding.

-Apply a fungicide to your lawn — as a last resort, you may want to try a fungicide on your lawn.
+As a last resort, you may want to try a fungicide on your lawn.
 A fungicide can eradicate your fungus problem as you work on improving your lawn care regimen to prevent fungi from coming back.